denizsurmeli/gotestfinder/README.md

+# NOTE: I DID NOT WRITE A SINGLE LINE.

+Everything is written by Claude.
+It's going to take my job away

 # Go Test Finder (Rust Version)

 A Rust rewrite of the Go test finder tool using [skim](https://github.com/skim-rs/skim) for fuzzy selection.